Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ### Tell me about a time when you mentor other engineers

 - During the time at ASUS, there was a new graduate student just joined my team recently and I was assigned to teach him to understand the architecture of the application and the data flow.
 I remembered that when I joined the team last year, there were only two people in the team includes me and there was no documentation about application.
 Therefore, I took lots of time on reading the code, understanding the app architecture and data flow.
-To improve the efficiency of development and save time on learning, I created documentation about the app and wrote the content related to the process of development down.
+To improve the efficiency of development and save time on learning, I created documentation about the app.
 As a result, I saved lot of time on mentoring the new engineer on understanding the architecture of applicatoin and try to mentored him from his perspective so that he could absord information more efficient!
   **[⬆ Back to Top](#question)**

 ### think differently

 - During the time at Advantech, I was responsible for collaberating with UI designer to develop the panel interface.
 At first, I took lots of time on learning how to operate the panel becasue the interface was to complicated and made me confused sometime.
 Thus, I told to the designer what I thought and she said we should think like a customer not like a developer.
 In other words, we should understand who the target audience is and what their needs are.
-To develop a panel, I should think ok I am a Factory manager and how would I feel while operating the panel and how would I think when I monitor data by a panel!
+To develop a panel, I should think ok I am a Factory manager and how would I feel while operating the panel!
 After all, if we care for people, people would care for our product!
-As a result, I try to implement design thinking to think big! understand more about the user ! and put myself in my customer's shoes!
+Thus, I try to implement design thinking to think big! understand more about the user ! and put myself in my customer's shoes!
 As a result, we successfully deliver high quality of dashboard to customer in the international exhibition and most of customers said it was easy to use and understand! (understand users, challenge assumptions, redefine problems and create innovative solutions to prototype and test.)
   **[⬆ Back to Top](#question)**

 ### make decision without enough data